sammyebinne/Calculator-App/README.md

 # Learning-React
-Learning the basic cycles of React component with a tutorial by Joseph Delgadillo
+Learning the basic cycles of React components and bbuilding a calculator with a tutorial by Joseph Delgadillo